akeldama0435/musicbrainz/README.md

 ## Harmony Button
 Creates a button on a MusicBrainz digital release page to open up Harmony.

+## Harmony open recording links
+Creates a button on the top right of the Harmony Release Actions to open recordings in a new tab and pre-fill the streaming links.

 ## Scroll to Bottom Button
 Good to use when importing many recording streaming links to reduce scrolling.
 This press lands you on the bottom to submit edits.